Sigma (Overwatch): Conception and development

+Several designs were considered for both Sigma and his weapon early on, with several concepts incorporating a tail.

-After the introduction of the character Baptiste to Overwatch, Blizzard's development team wanted to explore the idea of an "evil" tank-type character.
-In additional they wanted to introduce another "anchor tank" to the game in the vein of their character Reinhardt, someone who could create shields and act as a vanguard for their team to build around.
+After the introduction of the character Baptiste to Overwatch, Blizzard Entertainment's development team wanted to explore the idea of an "evil" tank-type character.
+In addition they wanted to introduce another "anchor tank" to the game in the vein of their character Reinhardt, someone who could create shields and act as a vanguard for their team to build around.
 They originally considered Mauga, a character introduced in Baptiste's backstory associated with the game's terrorist group, Talon.
-However when developing the character's gameplay they found it did not fit the aesthetic they had in mind for Mauga, who they wanted to portray as someone that would frequently attack enemies head on.
+However, when developing Mauga's gameplay they found it did not fit the aesthetic they had in mind for a character they wanted to portray as someone that would frequently attack enemies head on.
 Though they considered several ideas, including the concept of Mauga punching out barriers, they instead went for a different approach.

-Keeping the theme of a character associated with Talon, they developed the concept of another scientist associated with organization to help flesh out both it and another character, Moira.
+Keeping the theme of a character associated with Talon, they developed the concept of another scientist associated with the organization to help flesh out both it and another character, Moira.
 Creating the character Sigma, they considered both magnetic and gravitational powers.
-They ultimately went with the later, being mindful though to make his gameplay different from other characters in the game that had similar abilities.
-Sigma was originally envisioned a muscular character for his design, with several iterations revolving around this concept armed with a variety of weaponry including several large cannons.
+They ultimately went with the later, being mindful to make his gameplay different from other characters in the game that had similar abilities.
+Sigma was originally envisioned as a muscular character for his design, with several iterations revolving around this concept armed with a variety of weaponry including several large cannons.
 Other aspects such as a tail were also considered complete with matching gameplay elements before being cut.
 However, designer Qiu Fang wanted to emphasize a tall, thinner appearance to deviate from how tank characters are normally portrayed as large and bulky, illustrating a character that uses their power to protect instead of physique.
-To help Sigma design keep in line with the visual expectations for a tank character, he was given heavy armor covering parts of his body.
+To help Sigma's design keep in line with the visual expectations for a tank character, he was given heavy armor covering parts of his body.